uoftgasa/uoftgasa.github.io/markdown/index.md

 #### On-Campus
 Graduate students have a few on-campus residence options.
 Incoming graduate students are not guaranteed on-campus housing the same way undergraduates are, but as most grad students opt for off-campus housing, it is possible to find an on-campus option.

-In this section, find descriptions of the two major graduate student on-campus housing options [Grad House](#grad-house) and [Massey College](#massey-college).
+In this section, find descriptions of the a few of the major graduate student on-campus housing options [Grad House](#grad-house), the new [Oak House](#oak-house), and [Massey College](#massey-college).

 ##### Grad House

-Grad House is conveniently located at [Harbord and Spadina](https://goo.gl/maps/bx41Yz85wQ32), a couple of blocks away from [AB](#astronomy-building), and offers housing for graduate students enrolled in fulltime programs at UofT.
+Grad House ([https://gradhouse.utoronto.ca/](https://gradhouse.utoronto.ca/)) is conveniently located at [Harbord and Spadina](https://goo.gl/maps/bx41Yz85wQ32), a couple of blocks away from [AB](#astronomy-building) and right across the street from [AC](#athletic-centre), and offers housing for graduate students enrolled in fulltime programs at UofT.
 They receive more applications than they can accept, but do maintain a waiting list.
 First year graduate students tend to get preference in the application process, as Grad House provides a stable first step for students first moving to the city.

-Rent in Grad House varies from year to year, but works out to roughly what one might expect to pay to rent a bedroom in a relatively new two bedroom apartment in downtown Toronto.
+[Rent in Grad House](https://utoronto.starrezhousing.com/StarRezPortalX/D0B4F468/13/142/The_Residences-Graduate_House) varies from year to year, and currently ranges from ~$1,200-$1,700 per month depending on specific configuration.
 Note however that Grad House rent includes the heat, hydro, and water utilities, in addition to internet and air conditioning.
 Unlike [Massey College](#massey-college) below, Grad House does not include food in this fee, as residents are responsible for their own meals.

 To facilitate this, Grad House features apartment style suites, with four bedrooms, two bathrooms, and one kitchen each.
 The decor has been described as 'fifty shades of concrete' (Roman, A. 2018), but the rooms are functional, and air conditioning is a surprising bonus in such affordable housing.
-With the [AC](#athletic-centre) right across Harbord, you'll have ample opportunity to work off any junk food you might pick up in the convenience store located in the first level of Grad House.

-Many thanks to Alex Roman for his descriptions of Grad House life!
+There is also a brand new suite cleaning service that cleans kitchens, floors and bathrooms weekly, and staff will help if you report any maintenance issues without any extra charges.
+Unfortunately, anecdotally there do seem to be frequent maintenance issues such as malfunctioning toilets and elevators, and false fire alarms.

+##### Oak House

+Oak House ([https://oakhouse.utoronto.ca/](https://oakhouse.utoronto.ca/)) is a new residence located right at Spadina/Sussex, just minutes from the Spadina TTC station and less than a 15 minute walk from [AB](#astronomy-building).

+The suites have four bedrooms (some suites are completely filled, some only have 3 people right now), 2 bathrooms and a kitchen area.
+It is more spacious than Grad house, but also more expensive with monthly rent being $2,200+.
+The meal plan costs roughly $6,000-$7,000 a year but is not mandatory for grad students.
+There is also a $2,000 deposit paid when applying and accepting a spot.
+All of this does include water, electricity, heating, air conditioning, and internet.
+Paid laundry is also available in the building at $4.25/load (for wash + dry).

+Since it is new, they’re still trying to get their footing when it comes to events.
+Most events are open to all students (and thus have predominantly undergrads), however they have recently tried to do some grad only events (e.g. free tiramisu + arts and crafts).
+At the time of writing this (April 2026), the Oak House mascot is about to finally be unveiled!!!

 ##### Massey College

-Massey College is located just a block north of [AB](#astronomy-building) at [4 Devonshire Pl](https://goo.gl/maps/zae1vZud8oK2) and offers a unique experience to it's fellows.
+Massey College ([https://masseycollege.ca/](https://masseycollege.ca/)is located just a block north of [AB](#astronomy-building) at [4 Devonshire Pl](https://goo.gl/maps/zae1vZud8oK2) and offers a unique experience to it's fellows.
 The formal dinners on weekday evenings offer a dining experience where the dress code is strictly more 'Harry Potter' than 'Slovenly Academic'.
 If you've been waiting for your chance to wear robes to school, Massey College may just be for you.
 In addition to the formal dinners, breakfast and lunch are provided cafeteria style every day except Sundays.
 Paying the [Resident Junior Fellow Fees](https://www.masseycollege.ca/admissions/junior-fellow-admissions/junior-fellow-fees/) gives Massey fellows access to their own bedroom and adjoining study, and the fee includes a house cleaning service as well as the cost of the meals.
 Massey fellows are also invited to special College events, including fancy dress "high table" dinners.

 Massey Junior Fellow Fees work out to what one might expect to pay to rent a bedroom in a relatively new two bedroom apartment in downtown Toronto, and the latter doesn't even include food and utilities as Massey does.
 However, the application process for Massey College is competitive; there are typically only 20-40 spots available, with about 100 applicants.
 The process is outlined on their [website](https://www.masseycollege.ca/admissions/junior-fellow-admissions/), with applications accepted up until early May and results announced in June.
 Your cover letter, CV, and transcripts will be considered along with two reference letters.

 The beautiful study spaces of Massey College offer it's fellows a great atmosphere, and the shared environment fosters meetings across a wide variety of disciplines.
 However, the College has high expectations for the commitment of it's fellows - participation in College clubs and committees is expected.
 If that environment appeals to you, you can join Massey without living there as a Non-Resident Junior Fellow.

-Many thanks to Deborah Lokhorst for her descriptions of Massey College life!

 #### Off-Campus
 Housing in Toronto is pricey, and off-campus options have a range of associated costs.
 In this section, we'll talk about what you can expect to rent and at what price point, as well as where you might expect to live.

 If you take one thing away from this section, please take this link to a page with [your rights when renting in Ontario](https://www.ontario.ca/page/renting-ontario-your-rights).
 You have many rights as a tenant renting in Ontario, and it pays to be familiar with what restrictions your landlord is permitted to make.
-Note that as of April 2018, your landlord is required to serve you a standard lease that summarizes the information in [Rental FAQs](#rental-faqs) in clear language - you can read a template [here](http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/FormDetail?OpenForm&ACT=RDR&TAB=PROFILE&SRCH=&ENV=WWE&TIT=2229E&NO=047-2229E).
+Note that as of April 2018, your landlord is required to serve you a standard lease that summarizes the information in [Rental FAQs](#rental-faqs) in clear language - you can read a template [here](https://forms.mgcs.gov.on.ca/en/dataset/047-2229).

-If you feel your rights have been ignored, you can appeal to the [Landlord and Tenant Board](http://www.sjto.gov.on.ca/ltb/).
+If you feel your rights have been ignored, you can appeal to the [Landlord and Tenant Board](https://tribunalsontario.ca/ltb/).

 ##### Rental FAQs

-I've provided a quick list of common restrictions in Ontario housing, but you can find an exhaustive list on the [Landlord and Tenant Board website](http://www.sjto.gov.on.ca/ltb/faqs/).
+I've provided a quick list of common restrictions in Ontario housing, but you can find an exhaustive list on the Landlord and Tenant Board website.
 Note that the below does not constitute legal advice - if you're uncertain of your rights check the [Ontario Residential Tenancies Act](https://www.ontario.ca/laws/statute/06r17).

 **Can my landlord ask me for a deposit?**